Advanced option settings on the command line

-The primary node should now come back online properly and the secondary node should now be in standby mode again.
+The primary node should come back online correctly, and the secondary node should be in standby mode again.

-Finally, for advanced users, it is possible to pass additional parameters to the UCARP process.
-This is done with the ucarp.extra_parms configuration key.
+Finally, advanced users can pass additional parameters to the UCARP process using the ucarp.extra_parms configuration key.
 See the command below on how to pass extra parameters to the UCARP process that Access Server manages.
-Please note that changing this will result in a failover event and you will then have to restart the Access Server service on the secondary node as well to ensure it goes back the primary node.
+Please note that changing this will result in a failover event, and you will then have to restart the Access Server service on the secondary node to ensure it goes back to the primary node.

 Define extra parameters for Access Server to pass to UCARP: